4d/docs/website/translated_docs/pt/FormObjects/properties_RangeOfValues.md

 ## Excluded List

 Allows setting a list whose values cannot be entered in the object.
-If an excluded value is entered, it is not accepted and an error message is displayed.
+Se um valor excluído for digitado, não será aceito e uma mensagem de erro é exibido.
 > If a specified list is hierarchical, only the items of the first level are taken into account.

 #### JSON Grammar